 Debt Management is Essential

-Whether you were fortunate enough to have a substantial amount of financial support with your deposit and down payments on your first home, or you diligently saved your spare income for many years, you’re now the owner of a sizeable debt: your mortgage.
+Whether you had substantial financial support with your deposit and down payments, or you diligently saved spare income for years, one thing is certain.
+You now own a significant debt: your mortgage.

 If you’ve bought a new-build home, then for the first two years or so, if something serious happens to the structure of your home or backyard, you’ll be likely be covered, but if not, or if it occurs after this time has elapsed, you’re on your own.